1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: DISCUSSION

 \section{DISCUSSION}

 The major threat to internal validity is the subjective judgment of the sampled data instances and the answer correctness.
 To mitigate this issue, we invited the annotators who were not involved in our work.
 They annotated the data independently and had high inter-rater agreements.
 We make our experimental data available for replication, which can be further validated the community.
 One major threat to external validity is our approach was evaluated on only Java documentation.
 Another external threat is the limitation of the NLP-based tools.
 For example, when performing POS tag, Spacy may mistake the API name as ``VERB'' or other parts of speech.
 For another example, when Spacy splits a line text into multiple sentences, the sentence split error may occur due to the unexpected HTML tag(e.g., $<$br$>$).
-Moreover, an external threat is our user study involves only 16 programming questions.
-These questions are common programming issues, covering four different aspects, task-oriented (e.g, Q2/Q3), API comparison (e.g, Q12/Q13), code optimization (e.g, Q1/Q16) and code debugging (e.g, Q14/Q15).
-The generalizability of our approach has to be further validate for other programming languages and different programming knowledge needs in the future.
+Moreover, an external threat is our user study involves only 30 programming questions.
+These questions are common programming issues, covering four different aspects, task-oriented (e.g., Q3/Q5), API comparison (e.g., Q2/Q12/Q18/Q27/Q28), code optimization (e.g., Q1/Q25) and code debugging (e.g., Q29/Q30).

+For the API-Task KG construction, we construct API-KG using the methods mentioned in~\cite{Li2018ImprovingAC, Liu2019GeneratingQC}, and Task-KG using the method mentioned in~\cite{Sun2019KnowHowIP}.
+And then we fuse API-KG and Task-KG based on the API entity linking.
+However, when extracting API entities from code examples in Task-KG, the package name in the extracted API packet may be lost due to the lack of import statements in the code examples.
+We will infer the package name of the API using method~\cite{saifullah2019learning} to further improve the accuracy of entity linking.
+For the inference of API semantic relations, we extract API relation sentences from programming documents mentioned in section~\ref{sec:API-semantic} using the heuristic rules.
+However, this method lacks the generality when faced with different programming documents of the different styles.
+We will enhance the generality of extracting entities (or relations) by using a large language model, e.g., UIE framework~\cite{lu2022unified}.